tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 ## News

 28.1.2025 - Test multiple combinations of parameters and fixed found bugs.
-Refactored the code to remove "CUDA separable compilation" option which now increased the clustering throughput back to the values listed in the published paper (~10-15%).
+Refactored the code to remove "CUDA separable compilation" (= device code linking) option which now increased the clustering throughput back to the values listed in the published paper (~10-15%).

 2.1.2025 - Added windows installer, but our gitlab linux distribution ci/cd pipelines seem to currently broken and therefore are not updated.
 The available version of .deb files should still be functional.